 Importance of First Aid in Daily Life

-It saves lives: One of the major objectives for providing first aid is to preserve life.
+It saves lives: One of the primary objectives of providing first aid is to preserve life.
 Some health emergencies can be life-threatening and require immediate administration of first aid.
-We cannot always count on the emergency medical rescue teams to arrive in time to save a life.
+Unfortunately, we cannot always count on the emergency medical rescue teams to arrive in time to save a life.

-Prevent further damage and suffering: First aid aims at ensuring that the victim is comfortable by reducing pain and any other challenges they might be experiencing such as breathing and positioning.
-It becomes, critical for the responder to be skilled on different types of health emergencies as a wrong diagnosis and first aid can lead to further injuries to the victim, and even death.
+Prevent further damage and suffering: First aid ensures that the victim is comfortable by reducing pain and any other challenges they might be experiencing, such as breathing and positioning.
+It becomes critical for the responder to be skilled in different types of health emergencies, as a wrong diagnosis and first aid can lead to further injuries to the victim and even death.

 Fasten healing: Proper first aid at the right time hastens the healing process.
-Some injuries and conditions don’t require further medical care after the initial first aid.
-However, without proper first aid some injuries, even the minor ones can develop complications becoming life-threatening and difficult to treat.
+Some injuries and conditions don't require further medical care after the initial first aid.
+However, without proper first aid, some injuries, even minor ones, can develop complications becoming life-threatening and difficult to treat.

 Why You Need First Aid Training?

-First aid training is critical in daily lives as life-threatening emergencies can occur when least expected.
-Every professional should be skilled on how to handle such emergencies.
+First aid training is critical in daily life as life-threatening emergencies can occur when least expected.
+Every professional should be skilled in how to handle such emergencies.
 The best way to acquire these skills is through first aid training.
 You might be the only person available when a health emergency occurs.
-It’s best to have an idea on how to act to save the lives of those involved.
+Therefore, it's best to know how to act to save the lives of those involved.

-With the right skills and knowledge, you get to know how to prepare for emergencies.
+With the right skills and first aid knowledge, you get to know how to prepare for emergencies.
 There are different ways you can prepare for emergencies at home and place of work.
-The first step in preparing for emergencies is through attending a first aid class.
-The right skills and knowledge, place you in a better position to prevent and take care accidents and health conditions.
+The first step in preparing for emergencies is attending a first aid class.
+The right skills and knowledge place you in a better position to prevent and take care of accidents and health conditions.

-Basic first aid: When providing first aid, it’s important to make precautionary measures for ones safety.
+When providing first aid, it's important to take take precautionary measures for one's safety.
 It is most likely that the cause of the injuries is still active.
 If possible, move the victim to safety before you begin first aid.

 Whenever life-threatening emergencies occur, people tend to rush around in panic.
 For a rescuer, it is important to stay as calm as possible and try to keep others calm.
-Panic distorts the minds ability to make critical decisions and act.
-It is also likely to cause more chaos which comes in the way for providing first aid care.
+Panic distorts the mind's ability to make critical decisions and act.
+It is also likely to cause more chaos which comes in the way of providing first aid care.

-Treatment for burns: Burns can be minor or major.
-In most cases first aid will take care of a minor burn without need for further medical care.
-The first aid for burns depends of the extent of the injury.
-There are four categories of burns: first, second, third and fourth degree burns.
-First and second degree are minor and mild burns.
-Minor burns don’t go deep beneath the skin.
+Burns can be minor or major.
+In most cases, first aid will take care of a little burn without needing further medical care.
+The first aid for burns depends on the extent of the injury.
+There are four categories of burns: first, second, third, and fourth-degree burns.
+First and second-degree are minor and mild burns.
+Minor burns don't go deep beneath the skin.

 The signs of burns include:

-- First degree: In cases of first degree burns only the outer layer of the skin is burnt.
-They resemble sunburns with red swollen skin.
+- First-degree burns: In cases of first-degree burns, only the outer layer of the skin is burnt.
+They resemble sunburns with swollen red skin.

-- Second degree: They are more extensive with some of the inner skin burnt.
-They usually very painful with blisters and swelling.
+- Second-degree burns: They are more extensive, with some inner skin burnt.
+They are usually very painful, with blisters and swelling.

-- Third degree: For third degree burns, all the inner skin is burn and the burnt area has a white or black appearance.
-In some cases the burn is so extensive that the nerve endings are damaged and the victim is not experiencing pain.
+- Third-degree burns: For third-degree burns, all the inner skin is burned, and the burnt area has a white or black appearance.
+In some cases, the burn is so extensive that the nerve endings are damaged, and the victim is not experiencing pain.

-- Fourth degree: These are extensive burns that go beyond the skin to the bones and tendons.
+- Fourth-degree burns: These are extensive burns that go beyond the skin to the bones and tendons.

 Treatment for Minor Burns:

-- Minor burns don’t require much medical care.
-First to make the organ away from the heat source and cool the burn with water.
-Avoid too cold or freezing water and don’t break blisters if any.
+- Minor burns don't require much medical care.
+First, remove the organ from the heat source and cool the burn with water.
+Avoid too cold or freezing water, and don't break blisters, if any.